 A reduction in ‘short termism’ is another factor to consider.
 Continuous trading and subsequent media scrutiny can incentivise a focus on outcomes that have an immediate positive impact on share price.
 Publicly listed businesses are facing greater pressure from investors to deliver short-term results at the expense of longer-term growth.
 This can have a significant influence on formative business decisions that ultimately impact the long-term health of the business.
 You can read more about short termism here.

-Catalist is launching New Zealand’s stock exchange for small and medium-sized businesses, allowing investors to trade shares, debt securities and other financial products using periodic auctions.
+Catalist is New Zealand’s stock exchange for small and medium-sized businesses, allowing investors to trade shares, debt securities and other financial products using periodic auctions.
 You can read more about how Catalist’s auctions work here.

 Catalist’s Public Market acts like a traditional stock market, but the use of periodic auctions is designed to lessen the cost and regulatory burden for SMEs.
 Businesses are able to publicly raise up to $20m per year without needing to complete a costly ‘regulated offer’.
 For these reasons, Catalist can also be considered a ‘steppingstone market’, where businesses can transition to a more traditional stock exchange, such as the NZX, as they grow.
 This provides SMEs with the benefits of a public market, without experiencing many of the disadvantages of a continuously traded market.